microsoft/debug-adapter-protocol/specification.md

   symbolFilePath?: string;

   /**
-   * Module created or modified.
+   * Module created or modified, encoded as a RFC 3339 timestamp.
    */
   dateTimeStamp?: string;